 A few notes about this recipe:

 A few things of note about this recipe.
-Originally, I baked these at 350, but lately I’ve been raising the heat to 375 and reducing the baking time a bit.
+Originally, back in 2009, I baked these muffins at 350, but since raised the heat to 375 and reduced the baking time a bit.
 I like the crunchier texture of the baked muffin this way.
 If you prefer, you can bake at the reduced temperature.

 Keep in mind the cups do get VERY full.
 That’s okay.
 Just spray the top of the pan to make sure they don’t stick.
 If you want smaller muffins, go for it.
 Just reduce the baking time.